Back

 This is a picture of an Excel spreadsheet.
 There are two columns.
 The first has the number of hours studied.
 The second has the exam score for the corresponding hours.

-2. Highlight both columns (Tutorial):
+2. Highlight both columns (How to Select Cells (01:07 mins) Transcript):

 This is a picture of an Excel spreadsheet.
 There are two columns.
 The first has the number of hours studied.
 The second has the exam score for the corresponding hours.
 Both columns have been highlighted.

-3. Click Insert, then Chart, then X Y (Scatter)
+3. Click Insert, then Chart, then X Y (Scatter).

 An Excel spreadsheet with columns for hours studied and corresponding exam score.
 The steps to make a scatter plot are first, click on the “Insert” tab in the Excel menu bar.
 Second, select “Chart” from the resulting menu.
 Third, select “X Y (Scatter)” from the next resulting menu.